StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians: Related Works

-Stylization advances emphasize style-content separation, with cross-attention-based transfer \coloredcite{cityblue}{ye2023ip, wang2024instantstyle, chung2024style} and shared attention mechanisms for coherence \coloredcite{cityblue}{wu2021stylealign}.
-Frequency-domain techniques aid diffusion control \coloredcite{cityblue}{gao2024frequency}, while Aligning style with textual cues \coloredcite{cityblue}{li2024styletokenizer}, cross-domain fusion \coloredcite{cityblue}{pham2024tale} and FFT-based transfer \coloredcite{cityblue}{he2024freestyle} expand style applications.
+2D generation has rapidly advanced across generative modeling, customization, conditional control, editing, and stylization.
+Initial breakthroughs in 2D synthesis with VAEs and GANs \cite{goodfellow2014generative,brock2018large,karras2019style} were furthered by diffusion models \cite{li2024playground,rombach2022high,xing2024svgdreamer,zeng2024jedi}, enhancing image quality and diversity for complex manipulation.
+Stylization advances emphasize style-content separation, with cross-attention-based transfer \cite{ye2023ip,wang2024instantstyle,chung2024style} and shared attention mechanisms for coherence \cite{wu2021stylealign}.
+Frequency-domain techniques aid diffusion control \cite{gao2024frequency}, while Aligning style with textual cues \cite{li2024styletokenizer}, cross-domain fusion \cite{pham2024tale} and FFT-based transfer \cite{he2024freestyle} expand style applications.
 In this paper, we aim to style 3D GS and these 2D methods give us a lot of insights and priors that can be reused in the 3D field.